By Gail Mallimson, University Development

 In May 2020 Kathy Kwan’s philanthropic foundation, the Eustace-Kwan Family Foundation, donated $1 million to San Francisco State University’s Career Services & Leadership Development (CSLD) program and the University’s HOPE Crisis Fund.
 The HOPE Crisis Fund provides emergency funding to San Francisco State’s students and has received more than 1,300 requests ($2.4 million) from students in need since the beginning of the COVID-19 pandemic.
-Kathy’s two-year pledge to support the CSLD program will help the program to offer career services to students and alumni, a vital service in post-pandemic job markets.
+Kathy’s two-year pledge to support the CSLD program will help the program offer career services to students and alumni, a vital service in post-pandemic job markets.

 As a lifelong resident of the Bay Area, Kathy Kwan is uniquely poised to understand the impact a degree from SF State can have on students and the community.
 When her parents Benson Kwan (B.S., ’64) and Helen Chang Kwan (A.B., ’61) graduated from SF State in the early 1960s, they were the first generation in their families to earn college degrees.
-Growing up in San Francisco’s Chinatown, they endured discrimination and limited economic opportunity, but were helped by local organizations that offered support and leadership development.
+Growing up in San Francisco’s Chinatown, they endured discrimination and limited economic opportunity but were helped by local organizations that offered support and leadership development.

 In her role today as philanthropist and major donor to SF State’s Career Services & Leadership Development program, Kathy often meets students whose backgrounds are similar to those of her parents.
-Through the Eustace-Kwan Family Foundation, Kathy’s support of CSLD is now in its 6th year, and is focused on providing students with the soft skills and leadership development workshops needed to embark on fruitful careers – the kind of support that many students at more well-endowed colleges often receive as a matter of course through their personal networks.
+Through the Eustace-Kwan Family Foundation, Kathy’s support of CSLD is now in its 6th year and is focused on providing students with the soft skills and leadership development workshops needed to embark on fruitful careers – the kind of support that many students at more well-endowed colleges often receive as a matter of course through their personal networks.

 “Philanthropy has allowed me to develop a perspective on what students need over and above academic preparation.”

 -Kathy Kwan, Philanthropist

-CSLD offers students and alumni career-oriented training, job preparation, job search technology, and connects students to mentoring, internships and careers through job fairs and outreach.
+CSLD offers students and alumni career-oriented training, job preparation, and job search technology, and connects students to mentoring, internships, and careers through job fairs and outreach.
 CSLD also runs the President’s Leadership Fellows Program, an intensive semester-long program that has trained over 1000 students in career-related skills.
 The program originated in the College of Business with an initial cohort of 25 fellows in 2014, and today serves students from across the campus.